 If you're listing your rental in the summer, you can charge higher rates than in the winter.
 When possible, aim to have your rental agreements expire in the summer (if it's not there, then negotiate extensions to try and get it there).
 This will allow you to charge higher, more competitive prices consistently.

 5. Regularly Update Your Rent Price

 Your rent price isn't fixed.
 Don't just set it and forget it—check back in frequently with tips 1-4 to see if the value of your property has changed.
 Usually, market prices will rise, and you can raise your rent.
 However, economic issues (global pandemic, presidential election, civil unrest) can impact demand, and you'll need to adjust your rent price accordingly.

 Update your price every time you lease or re-lease your property—even if it's just to accommodate inflation.
 This will guarantee you continue receiving fair value for your rental property.

 Experiment with different pricing strategies.
 Some people price their rental competitively to ensure a quick lease and less risk of vacancy, while others list their price higher to test the top of the market.
 There’s not a better strategy, per se, but it’s important you know and explore your options.

 Don't have time to dial in your prices?
 Let us help.
-Lease your property with Nomad, and you'll get guaranteed rent every month for 2 years.
-We'll figure out the whole pricing thing for you.
-If we get it wrong, the loss is on us—if we get it right, we'll split a portion of the additional proceeds with you.
+We'll provide you with all the pricing information you need to make the best decision for you.
+Lease your property with Nomad, and you'll get guaranteed rent every month for the term of the lease.